Azure/azure-powershell/src/ResourceMover/docs/New-AzResourceMoverMoveCollection.md

 "0600b906-0000-3400-0000-64edffe00000" eastus2euap PS-demo-RegionToZone
 ```

-Create a new Move Collection for moving resources into a zone within a region.<br>Please note that for 'RegionToZone' type move collections **'MoveType' parameter should be set as 'RegionToZone'** and **'MoveRegion' should be set as the location where resources undergoing zonal move reside**, for 'RegionToZone' type move collections **'SourceRegion' and 'TargetRegion' are not required and should be set to null**, as mentioned in the above example.
+Create a new Move Collection for moving resources into a zone within the same region.<br>Please note that for 'RegionToZone' type move collections **'MoveType' parameter should be set as 'RegionToZone'** and **'MoveRegion' should be set as the location where resources undergoing zonal move reside**.
+Please ensure  **'SourceRegion' and 'TargetRegion' are not required and should be set to null**, as shown in the above example.

 ## PARAMETERS